rhiot/rhiot/docs/readme.md

 The script above installs the proper version of Docker server.
 Keep in mind that the minimal Docker version required by Rhiot Cloud is 1.7.1 - if the older version of the Docker is installed, our script will upgrade your Docker server.
-After Docker server is properly installed, our script downloads and starts the Cloudlet Console and MongoDB containers.
+After Docker server is properly installed, our script downloads and starts the Cloudlet Console, geofencing cloudlet and MongoDB containers.

 ## Performance Testing Framework